Related Links

 Figure 2.
 Cardboard piece with flaps cut out.
 Fold on the dotted lines.
 The yellow-shaded area should have the same dimensions as the inner dimensions of the window.
 The flaps should face the window when you place the solar air heater inside the window frame.

 5. Find an area in your home or outside that is clean and has good ventilation.
-Squeeze out some gesso onto a disposable plate.
+Squeeze out some gesso onto a disposable plate or pie pan.
 Using the paintbrush, apply a coating of gesso to the inward side of the cardboard—the side that will face the window—including the insides of the flaps.
 Paint the entire inward-facing side of cardboard completely so that there is no cardboard showing through.
 Keep replenishing the gesso on the plate, as needed.
 Let the gesso dry overnight.
 Clean the paintbrush and let it dry completely.

 Figure 3.
 Apply a layer of gesso onto the cardboard so that the cardboard doesn't show.